cis3296f23/project-02discotifywalkerbeytoracheawijaya/README.md

     <img width="2056" alt="Screenshot 2023-12-02 at 3 40 25 PM" src="https://github.com/cis3296f23/project-02discotifywalkerbeytoracheawijaya/assets/79390380/f1384395-cf1b-46d4-8a2e-4f6d6272448b">

-# How To Set Up Spotify Jam Sesson
+# [EXPERIMENTAL] How To Set Up Spotify Jam Sesson

 1. Open Spotify and play something

  <img width="400" alt="Screenshot 2023-12-02 at 3 40 25 PM" src="images/IMG_1142.png">

-2. Tap the Connect device icon at the bottom of the screen and then start a jam session
+2. Tap the connect device icon at the bottom of the screen and then start a Jam session

 <img width="400" alt="Screenshot 2023-12-02 at 3 40 25 PM" src="images/IMG_1143.png">

-3. You will now have a jam session
+3. You will now have a Jam session
 <img width="400" alt="Screenshot 2023-12-02 at 3 40 25 PM" src="images/IMG_1144.png">

-4. Invite your friends !
+4. Invite your friends!
 <img width="400" alt="Screenshot 2023-12-02 at 3 40 25 PM" src="images/IMG_1145.png">

 **Note:**
 - Only the jam session host needs to run the executable file
-- The jam session host must then autheicate (!auth) with the bot (only the jam session host needs to do this)
+- The jam session host must then authenticate (!auth) with the bot (only the jam session host needs to do this)
 - After this is done, everyone in the jam session can use the commands for the bot